 Lobby – The lobby is often used as a social area for many.
 Please remember there are offices nearby—please use your “inside voices.”
 It is also helpful if you return the furniture as you found it and remember to throw away all trash when finished with it.
 There are trash and recycle bins located conveniently throughout the building.
 Personal items left laying around will be sent to lost and found at the mail desk in Burpee.

 Practice Rooms – Music practice rooms are located in Clark Arts Center along the hall next to the Dance Studio (opposite the hall where the bathrooms are located).
 These rooms are open whenever Clark Arts is open.
 They are intended only for students that are enrolled in private lessons for the semester.
-Students not enrolled in private lessons may use available practice rooms to prepare for other RC coursework or to prepare for auditions for RC productions.
+Students not enrolled in private lessons may use available practice rooms to prepare for other RU coursework or to prepare for auditions for RU productions.
 However, precedence will be given to students enrolled in lessons.
 If there are issues with the practice rooms or if you identify someone using the practice rooms that do not meet the above criteria, please alert a faculty or staff member.

 Practice room usage is a privilege, and it is imperative that the rooms and the equipment in the rooms (including pianos) be treated with the utmost care and used only for music practice.
 Privileges will be revoked for any student abusing the practice rooms or the pianos.
 Due to Title IV laws you are not permitted to cover the windows of the practice rooms or lock the doors while in use.